 Yohimbine is used as an active component in some medicinal products for which adverse effects are described.
 Side effects of using Yohimbe include heart attacks, seizures, nervousness, anxiety, high blood pressure, insomnia, increased heart rate, headache, nausea, and tremors.

 European Union and US National Institute of Health declared Yohimbe bark extract and Yohimbine specifically as inadequately studied and possibly harmful to consume.

-On request from the European Commission, in 2013, the Panel on Food Additives and Nutrient Sources added to Food provided a scientific opinion evaluating the safety in the use of Yohimbe bark and its preparations.
-The Panel concluded that the chemical and toxicological characterization of Yohimbe bark and its preparations for use in food is not adequate to conclude on their safety as ingredients of food, e.g. in food supplements.
+On request from the European Commission, in 2013, the Panel on Food Additives and Nutrient Sources added to Food provided a scientific opinion evaluating the safety of the use of Yohimbe bark and its preparations.
+The Panel concluded that the chemical and toxicological characterization of Yohimbe bark and its preparations for use in food is not adequate to conclude their safety as ingredients of food, e.g., in food supplements.